sejal-jagtap/de_postgres/README.md

 ### Python SQL query execution in PostgreSQL database:

-Query 1:

-      /* What are the 5 cheapest restaurants based on avg_cost */
+Query 1: What are the 5 cheapest restaurants based on avg_cost?

       SELECT name, cuisine, avg_cost
       FROM restaurants
       ORDER BY avg_cost ASC